Do you want some help on how to plan a family staycation with your toddlers?

 TAKE CARE OF THE BASICS

 1. Decide On The Dates And The Duration.

 Decide on the dates.
 Just like a normal vacation, you have to plan when to do the staycation and for how long.
 Take a look at your family’s calendar and choose dates that are convenient for everyone.
 Make sure that there are no overlapping schedules.

 Decide on the duration of the entire staycation.
-Since we already made an 8-day vacation just recently and it’s our very first try on the concept of staycation, so, we decided to make it short.
-It’s going to be 3 days.
+Since we already made an 8-day vacation just recently, so, we decided to make the staycation short – 3 days.

 Decide on the duration on a daily scale.
 This is an important aspect to consider, especially if parents (or one of them) are working from home.
 My husband works from home and because he is autonomous, so he doesn’t have an official vacation.